How to file an I-130 petition:

 Exceptions for certain U.S. military service members:

-Consular officers at the U.S. Embassy Seoul may accept filing of the Form I-130, Petition for Alien Relative, filed by qualified U.S. military service members for any immediate relative case, when active duty military service member is stationed permanently at a military base in Korea.
-This exception does not apply to service members assigned to non-military bases, such as embassies or civilian institutions, or to service members on temporary duty orders.
+Consular officers at the U.S. Embassy Seoul may accept filing of the Form I-130, Petition for Alien Relative, filed by qualified U.S. military service members for any immediate relative case, when active duty military service member is stationed at a military base in Korea.
+This exception does not apply to service members assigned to non-military bases, such as embassies or civilian institutions.

 Please click here to make an I-130 petition appointment for qualified U.S. military service members.